eazypau/shopping-cart-react/README.md

 </div>

 # E-commerce shopping cart
-A static E-Commerce website to demonstrate the flow of a typical user purchase
+A static E-Commerce website to demonstrate the flow of a user purchase

 ## Technologies used
 - [React](https://v3.nuxtjs.org/)